abolfazlshirazi/ZERUA/README.md

 Zerua is an online web-based tool.
 Users only need a modern web browser to access and use the tool—no installation or additional software required.

 ## Contributing
 We welcome contributions!
+Join us in shaping the future of Zerua by contributing to either its Open-Source foundation or Premium Development, and help us push the boundaries of space simulation!
 To get started:
-1. Fork the repository
-2. Create a new branch for your feature or fix
-3. Make your changes and commit them
-4. Open a pull request

 Check out our [CONTRIBUTING](CONTRIBUTING.md) for more details.

 ## Community & Support